 After what seemed like an eternity, I came to the edge of the grass airstrip and hastily made my way into the fenced enclosure of the village.
 I’d made it.
 Barely.
 My heart was racing.
 Later that night, as I lay exhausted and spent in a hammock that now felt like the ultimate in luxury, Jim woke me up.
 “Listen,” he said, and motioned to the side of our hut.
 Clearly audible was the growl of the jaguar, which continued to circle the village all night.

-LES STROUD is a documentary filmmaker, adventurer-survivalist, environmentalist and expert outdoorsman, creator and star of the TV series Survivorman (previously on OLN and Discovery Channel International).
+LES STROUD is a documentary filmmaker, adventurer-survivalist, environmentalist, and expert outdoorsman, as well as creator and star of the TV series Survivorman (previously on OLN and Discovery Channel International).
 He’s also a musician, and for more info on Les as both Survivorman and singer-songwriter go to www.lesstroudonline.com.

 LAURA BOMBIER is an award-winning Toronto-based photographer and visual storyteller with a long list of bylines that include magazines, book publishers and other media, and photographer for Survivorman.
 For more info go to www.laurabombier.com.